 1. The right bike

 You won't be going far without this!
-A well fitting bike is your most important piece of kit and if you're determined to do a series of rides or a long-distance event, such as the Rat Race Road Trip, consider a bike that's designed to help riders ride comfortably over long distances.
+A well fitting bike is your most important piece of kit and if you're determined to do a series of rides or a long-distance event, consider a bike that's designed to help riders ride comfortably over long distances.
 Check out our Bike of the Year 2014 coverage for the pick of this year's sportive bikes.

 2. Hydration system

 AKA the water bottle.
 Never under-estimate the importance of this piece of thermoplastic.
 The importance of being well-watered goes without saying, so make the most of your bike frame's bottle bosses.
 For a cheap option, you can't go wrong with the Zefal Spring bottle cage, it's a bargain at only £5.
 It's important to keep the bottle topped up.
 Most sportives have regular feed stations along the route, so don't forget to make use of them.

 3. Basic tools

 Being prepared for a mechanical can make the difference between a good and a bad ride.
 It's never a bad idea to carry a spare inner tube, and if you do puncture a couple of times you'll need a set of tyre levers and a decent repair kit to patch them up.
 A good pump to re-inflate the inner is essential too, and don't forget a multi-tool either.
 The range of Allen keys and screwdrivers and chaintool will help fix most issues, such as a loose seatpost clamp or headset.
 Tuck a tenner into your puncture repair kit and use that as a gaiter if you rip the tyre wall.